Key points

 How buildings are affected by climate change in NSW

 Most buildings in NSW were designed to suit historic climates.
 Climate change will affect these buildings in various ways during their design life.
-This will have flow-on effects to the people and businesses who use them.
+This will have flow-on effects to the people and businesses that use them.

 Climate change is causing increased temperatures across NSW, leading to more heatwaves and increased bushfire risk.